vaquerizaslab/fanc/fanc-doc/api/interfaces/edges_interface.rst

 This interface provides common properties and functions to data based on pairs of regions.
-A typical example in this regard would be pairs of ligated fragments in a Hi-C library, as represented within Kai-C by the :class:`~kaic.pairs.ReadPairs` class.
-But also matrix-based data, such as in :class:`~kaic.matrix.Hic` can be interpreted as scores between pairs of binned genomic regions, hence it also supports the :class:`~kaic.matrix.RegionPairsContainer` interface.
-After loading a dataset using :func:`~kaic.tools.load.load`, you can check for support of the :class:`~kaic.matrix.RegionPairsContainer` interface with:
+A typical example in this regard would be pairs of ligated fragments in a Hi-C library, as represented within Kai-C by the :class:`~fanc.pairs.ReadPairs` class.
+But also matrix-based data, such as in :class:`~fanc.matrix.Hic` can be interpreted as scores between pairs of binned genomic regions, hence it also supports the :class:`~fanc.matrix.RegionPairsContainer` interface.
+After loading a dataset using :func:`~fanc.tools.load.load`, you can check for support of the :class:`~fanc.matrix.RegionPairsContainer` interface with:

 .. literalinclude:: code/edges_interface_snippets.py
     :language: python
     :start-after: start snippet check
     :end-before: end snippet check

-The current list of Kai-C classes supporting :class:`~kaic.matrix.RegionPairsContainer` is:
+The current list of Kai-C classes supporting :class:`~fanc.matrix.RegionPairsContainer` is:
-:class:`~kaic.pairs.ReadPairs`,
+:class:`~fanc.pairs.ReadPairs`,
-:class:`~kaic.compatibility.cooler.CoolerHic`,
+:class:`~fanc.compatibility.cooler.CoolerHic`,
-:class:`~kaic.compatibility.juicer.JuicerHic`,
+:class:`~fanc.compatibility.juicer.JuicerHic`,
-:class:`~kaic.hic.Hic`,
+:class:`~fanc.hic.Hic`,
-:class:`~kaic.architecture.compartments.ABCompartmentMatrix`,
+:class:`~fanc.architecture.compartments.ABCompartmentMatrix`,
-:class:`~kaic.architecture.comparisons.DifferenceMatrix`,
+:class:`~fanc.architecture.comparisons.DifferenceMatrix`,
-:class:`~kaic.architecture.comparisons.FoldChangeMatrix`,
+:class:`~fanc.architecture.comparisons.FoldChangeMatrix`,
-:class:`~kaic.peaks.PeakInfo`,
+:class:`~fanc.peaks.PeakInfo`,
 and
-:class:`~kaic.peaks.RaoPeakInfo`.
+:class:`~fanc.peaks.RaoPeakInfo`.

 **************
 The Edge class
 **************

-In :class:`~kaic.matrix.RegionPairsContainer` objects, the basic data type is :class:`~kaic.matrix.Edge`.
+In :class:`~fanc.matrix.RegionPairsContainer` objects, the basic data type is :class:`~fanc.matrix.Edge`.
 It "connects" two :class:`~genomic_regions.GenomicRegion` objects, called "nodes" within the context of the edge, and supports arbitrary property annotations, which typically include an edge "weight".
 Additionally, regions are typically associated with an index :code:`ix`, which refers to their